 How can you locate these funds?
 This type of research is the same as all the rest, you just have to know where to look.

 There are funds for building, renovation, education, programs, projects and community services that churches and missions provide.
 One specific example is The Duke Endowment.
 One of their priority areas is Rural Methodist Churches.
 That is a super-specific type of funding that they provide in NC.

-Don’t assume that you can find funding for your need, but know that it is certainly a possibility.
-As with all grants, the organizational need(s) and the foundation priorities must be a match before success can happen.
+Don’t assume that you can always find funding for your church need.
+As with all churches and grants, the organizational need(s) and the foundation priorities must be a match before success can happen.

-All grant research involves realistically determining your research criteria (your needs, your area of impact, your area of service, etc.) and searching for the foundations that want to support those specific things.
-Next, build a relationship with the foundation staff, ask questions, thoughtfully compose a quality proposal and submit in a timely manner.
+Initially, all grant research involves realistically determining your research criteria (your needs, your area of impact, your area of service, etc.).
+Then you begin searching for the foundations that want to support those specific things.
+Finally, you will want to ask questions and build a relationship with the foundation staff.
+This leads to a thoughtfully composed quality proposal submitted in a timely manner.

-Here are a few links to resources for beginners looking for foundations to support religious efforts:
+Here are some resources for beginners looking for foundations to support churches and grants:

-If you are ready to give grant research a shot, check out our video blog below on The First Thing To Do Before Beginning Grant Research or our video on Finding Specific Funding Needs on our YouTube page.
+If you are ready to give grant research a shot, check out our video blog below on The First Thing To Do Before Beginning Grant Research or our video on Finding Specific Funding Needs.